Entrip-Ajou/2ntrip-Backend-Refactor/README.md

 # entrip-api-kotlin
-entrip api with kotlin and springboot.
+entrip api with kotlin and springboot.<br>
+CI Test1